This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Amber Pet Collar – For Dogs And Cats

 Amber is a naturally occurring substance that forms when pine resin hardens.
-Amber Stone is fossilized tree gum from ancient forests.
-The largest supply of amber stones comes from the Baltic area where there was plenty of pine trees millions of years ago.
+Amber Stone is a fossilized tree gum from ancient forests.
+The largest supply of amber stones comes from the Baltic area where there were plenty of pine trees millions of years ago.
 These pine trees produced the sticky resin that hardened into stone over millions of years.
 When the Baltic sea formed, these amber stones were carried to the Curonian Spit where amber deposits are plenty.

 The amber stones are mined and holes are drilled through to make stone collars.

-Side effect free amber pet collar for pets
+Side effect-free amber pet collar for pets

 The amber stone collar consists of these stones strung together with a leather thong which ends in a leather and metal buckle.
 When the collar is properly fitted to avoid chafing, it is safe for the pet to wear for long periods.

 How does an Amber Pet Collar repel ticks?

 The amber stone collar is said to take 2-3 weeks to be fully effective, if at all.
 Inspect your pet’s fur frequently.
 Wash the collar occasionally with warm water and soap to keep it clean.
 But how does Amber repel ticks?

 - By its distinctively sharp scent.
 In fact, the First People that inhabited North America used pine leaves to repel bugs in their sleeping places.
 The resin carries this scent too, and it has been retained in Amber stones over time.
 When rubbed, by fabric or fur, amber stones release this pine scent which is pleasant to human and pet noses but repelling to ticks.